emerald-dao/intermediate-cadence-course/README.md

 ## 💚 Emerald Academy

 This course was created by <a href="https://academy.ecdao.org" target="_blank">Emerald Academy</a>, which is a series of educational resources & bootcamps created by your *best* friends at <a href="https://ecdao.org/" target="_blank">Emerald City</a>.
-If you're interested in more educational content or getting involved in the broader Emerald City community, come join our <a href="https://discord.gg/emeraldcity" target="_blank">Discord</a> :)
+If you're interested in more educational content or getting involved in the broader Emerald Academy community, come join our <a href="https://discord.gg/wjA875sMjV" target="_blank">Discord</a> :)

 ## 🏁 Ending Remarks